AckeeCZ/tapestry/README.md

 ```
 And it will run the tool you have previously defined - which means all the project's contributors can use the same version of your tooling!

-### Update developer dependencies
+### Update local tapestry developer dependencies

-To updat dependencies defined in `tapestries/Package.swift`, you can simply run `tapestry update`.
+To update local tapestry version and dependencies defined in `Tapestries/Package.swift`, you can simply run `tapestry update`.

 ### Inspiration and thanks